Last Updated on April 27, 2022 by Zwivel Team

 They’re more common in people with lighter skin tones since lighter-toned individuals are generally more susceptible to sun-damaged skin, particularly those aged 40 and older.

 According to the American Osteopathic College of Dermatology (AOCD), these white dots can be blamed on a decrease in melanin in the skin and its pigment-producing cells called melanocytes.
-Regular exposure to the sun and its damaging UV rays causes the skin to thin and flatten, which can lead to the change in skin tone in the affected area.
+Regular exposure to the sun and its damaging UV rays causes the skin to thin and flatten, which can lead to a change in skin tone in the affected area.

 Like the graying of hair or the slowing of collagen production, the body’s ability to produce significant amounts of melanin weakens as we age.
 Excessive sun exposure, even over a period of years, only worsens the body’s ability to produce enough melanin.

 Sun damage is to blame for a wide range of different skin discoloration issues; it causes dark spots — also known as age spots, brown spots, or liver spots — and, of course, contributes to fine lines and wrinkles.

 The sun doesn’t only impact those with lighter skin tones however.
 Contrary to popular belief, even people with dark skin are susceptible to developing these white patches and other sun-related skin damage.
 This is why wearing broad-spectrum sunscreen daily is so important.

 Let’s clear this up right off the bat.
 White sun spots are almost always benign, so there’s little need to worry if you see them pop up on your body.
 The white areas are also not known to increase your likelihood of developing skin cancer, although sometimes a doctor will request a biopsy if they believe there’s an indication of something more serious that should be investigated.

 Occasionally, these spots are confused with other, sometimes more serious, skin disorders such as tinea versicolor, warts, vitiligo, and pityriasis alba.
 If you notice that your spots are spreading, see a doctor immediately.

 Make sure to always get professional medical advice from a board-certified dermatologist if you believe that your condition could be something more serious.